What All Nurses Need to Know About Pregnant and Postpartum Patients

 RhoGAM

-RhoGAM should be given to Rh-negative patients at approximately 28 weeks’ gestation, within 72 hours of the birth of an Rh-positive baby, with the possibility of maternal fetal hemorrhage (such as trauma to the abdomen during pregnancy, after an ectopic pregnancy, bleeding during pregnancy, after a pregnancy loss or induced abortion, after attempt at cephalic version, and after invasive procedures [e.g., amniocentesis]).
+RhoGAM should be given to Rh-negative patients at approximately 28 weeks’ gestation, within 72 hours of the birth of an Rh-positive baby, and with the possibility of maternal fetal hemorrhage (such as trauma to the abdomen during pregnancy, after an ectopic pregnancy, bleeding during pregnancy, after a pregnancy loss or induced abortion, after attempt at cephalic version, and after invasive procedures [e.g., amniocentesis]).

 COMPLICATIONS